devDanton/devDanton/README.md

 - 🎓I'm a recent graduate student in Systems Analysis and Development looking for my first job.

-- 👨‍💻 I am currently working on some projects for my [portfolio](https://devdanton.github.io/devlinks/)
+- 👨‍💻 I am currently working on some projects for my <a href="https://devdanton.github.io/devlinks/" target="_blank">portfolio</a>

 - 💬 Ask me about **HTML, CSS, JavaScript, SQL, Node.JS**